Comparison of non-archimedean and logarithmic mirror constructions via the Frobenius structure theorem: Introduction

 where the above sum is over all decorations of $\underline{\beta}$ by curve classes $\textbf{A} \in NE(X)$. \end{theorem}

-Using Theorems \ref{mthm1} and \ref{mthm2}, after restricting further to the case of a target $(X,D)$ a Fano pair, we prove a conjecture of Travis Mandel in \cite{fanoperiod} for a large class of Fano pairs $(X,D)$.
-Specifically, Theorems \ref{mthm2} and \ref{mthm1} in the Fano case imply Conjecture $1.4$ of \cite{fanoperiod}.
+Using Theorems \ref{mthm11} and \ref{mthm21}, after restricting further to the case of a target $(X,D)$ a pair with $X$ Fano and $D \in |-K_X|$, we prove a conjecture of Travis Mandel in \cite{fanoperiod} for a large class of Fano pairs $(X,D)$.
+Specifically, Theorems \ref{mthm21} and \ref{mthm11} in the Fano case imply Conjecture $1.4$ of \cite{fanoperiod}.
 Hence, as a corollary of \cite{fanoperiod} Theorem $1.12$, we have the following mirror theorem for Fano varieties which have a canonical wall structure as constructed in \cite{scatt}.